turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 Follow along as instructor illustrates winding and unwinding the stack frames from the previous example.

+Use wiki stix or something else sticky to attach index cards to the board so students can see what's going on.

 __Exercise 2:__

 Let's look at a slightly more involved example.